 In this regard, Thoddoo is excellent.
 The island has a huge number of guesthouses and dining options.
 There are more choices than on any other local island, and prices are lower.

-- A large database of villas, guesthouses, and hotels in Thoddoo is available on Booking, a convenient service for tourists.
+• A large database of villas, guesthouses, and hotels in Thoddoo is available on Hotellook, a convenient service for tourists that compares hotel prices among dozens of other platforms.

 Important note: